Travel details

 -

-After arrival in Semera
+Upon arrival in Semera

-Obtain a permit to visit Danakil.
+You will obtain a permit to visit the Danakil.

 -